 The book is a resource for how best to support transgender people.
 Gender is an ever-evolving construct that can be hard to keep up with.
 In their book, Airton covers key concepts that allow us to exist in today's world.
 What to know, say, and do.

 This book focuses on the social life of gender: on what you can do with language and various practices to open up gender and welcome all of the people and possibilities around you. p.
 34

 In "What to Know," Airton covers topics such as the nature vs. nurture debate, how gender is all around us, and how biology and socialization impact one another.
 The reader gets to create their own "gender-friendly road map" (p.48).
 This consists of three parts.
 First, you consider where you are now.
 Then you evaluate how you see gender in your life and who is welcome.
 Finally, you work on making your space more gender-friendly.

-In “What to Say,” Airton covers topics such as gender-neutral pronouns, neo-pronouns, and strategies for using people’s pronouns correctly.
-There is an extensive conversation about the use of singular they, how to use it, and when and where.
+In "What to Say," Airton covers topics such as gender-neutral pronouns, neo-pronouns, and strategies for correctly using people's pronouns.
+There is an extensive conversation about using singular they, how to use it, and when and where.
 Airton devotes an entire chapter to gendered language and how we can get out of the habit of using it.